paritytech/pallet-contracts-waterfall/README.md

    `yarn upgrade --pattern @polkadot`

-4. Initialize submodules
+4. Initialize submodules manually

-   This repo depends on submomdules, make sure you have them:
+   If you cloned the repository without the `--recursive` parameter, you need to initialize the submodules manually:

    ```
    git submodule update --init